home can be a stressful time, and one of the best things you can do to

 Inspection that can make the process a little easier for yourself and the

-require an examination, however, there are four areas that you can review
+an examination; however, there are four areas that you can review before a

 exterior, plumbing and electrical systems.

 Examine your walls, windows, and

 ceilings for obvious cracks and holes, and check to see if the windows